 All degree candidates must be present for commencement exercises unless approval to be absent is given by the University.
 Any candidate wishing to graduate in absentia must submit notice online at http://www.mcneese.edu/commencement/graduating_in_absentia.
-If a candidate graduates in absentia, his/her diploma may be collected from the Office of the Registrar in person during regular business hours after the commencement date.
+If a candidate graduates in absentia, his/her diploma may be collected from Student Central in person during regular business hours after the commencement date.
 Upon request to the Registrar’s Office the diploma may be mailed.
 Non-refundable shipping and handling fees will be assessed for mailed diplomas and must be paid in advance.
 The University is not responsible for damage to or loss of the shipment.

 A candidate earning multiple degrees will receive one diploma cover during the ceremony and another when the diplomas are received following the ceremony.